X01XX/Unorthodox-Expert-System/README.md

 # Unorthodox-Expert-System
-An Unorthodox Expert System based on a different interpretation of a Karnaugh Map.
+An Unorthodox Expert System based on a different interpretation of the Karnaugh Map.

 See the index.html file for general ideas, the code does not follow it exactly.